mff-uk/dataspecer/content/en/docs/projects/api.md

 emails (a collection of strings), url (string), phone numbers (collection of numbers) as well as has_contact which also represents a collection of objects with type workplace.
-The schema of workplace is also present in the components section and follows in the same manner.
+The schema of workplace is also present in the components section and follows the same manner.

 # Technical Overview